mkultr44/invoiceninja-installer/README.md

-## One line install script for Invoice Ninja on a server
+## One line install script for Invoice Ninja

 ### Requirements